lundqvistwilliam/lundqvistwilliam/README.md

-> Frontend developer with interest in web scraping and data vizualisation.
+> Frontend developer with interest in web scraping and data visualization.

 <!--
 **lundqvistwilliam/lundqvistwilliam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.